TUM-FAF/IDE/MIDPS_LAB_2.md

   - Set debug watches that will not stop your application from running but will allow you to check any application's state (ex. a variable value at some point of time, if a function was called, memory usage) (1pt)
   - Create an installable application (1pt)
   - Create a cross-platform application (1pt) _available only for some IDEs and languages_
+  - _Mention your own tasks that you did and claim points for them (max of 5 pt in total)_

 ### References:
 Architecture